SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 <a name="geisler" href="#contents" style="font-style:Italic;font-size:2.1em;color:Black;">Norman Geisler</a>

 Norman Geisler (M.A., Theology at Wheaton) was a well known Moderate Calvinist.
-His theology is sound at times and unsound at othertimes, but overall bad.
-Ron Rhodes seems to be a much more doctrinally sound 4-point calvinist than geisler.
-Norman argues for synergism which is what the cults are into so be warned.
+Geisler's education included a Th.B.
+(1964) from William Tyndale College, B.A. in philosophy (1958) and M.A. in theology (1960) from Wheaton College, and a Ph.D. in philosophy from Loyola University.
+This ministry recognizes him to be at a similar level of accomplishment to John Macarthur, as neither of the have earned doctorates in theology.
+Geisler's theology is sound at times and unsound at othertimes.
+Ron Rhodes seems to be a much more doctrinally sound 4-point calvinist than Geisler.
+Norman argues agaist monergism, the opposite being synergism, which is what the cults are into so be warned.

 > ... biblical, theological, and historical evidence favors the **moderate Calvinist** view. &mdash; Norman Geisler, Systematic Theology Vol. 3 Sin & Salvation.
 Ch.
 5.